-In order to improve the traceability of biological medicinal products, the name and the batch number of the administered product should be clearly recorded.
+In order to improve the traceability of Cell, Tissue and Gene Therapy Product (CTGTP), the name and the batch number of the administered product should be clearly recorded.

 An immune response to the adeno-associated viral vector serotype 9 (AAV9) capsid will occur after infusion of Zolgensma, thus patients should not be re-dosed with Zolgensma.